Team5818/headless-ds/README.md

 19. Go back out to "Network Options: Misc" and press "Boot Net Wait".
 Select "0: Disabled" and press OK
 20. Back out again and select "Network Options: Adapters" and turn off the WiFi adapter option.
 21. Exit all the way out of the config and run `apt-get install avahi-daemon net-tools libnss-mdns info install-info tshark apache2 php policykit-1 libapache2-mod-dnssd`.
 This will install the avahi hostname daemon, ifconfig, mdns resolver, http server, and packet analyzer.
-22. Change the "dietpi" user to "pi" by running `usermod -l pi -d /home/pi -m dietpi`
+22. Change the "dietpi" user to "frcuser" by running `usermod -l frcuser -d /home/frcuser -m dietpi`
 23. Enable the http server on startup by running `systemctl enable apache2.service`
 24. Enable the avahi mdns resolver by executing `systemctl enable avahi-daemon.service`
 25. Give root permissions to "www-data" so the http server can execute systemctl commands: `sudo visudo` and add this to the bottom: `www-data ALL = NOPASSWD: /bin/systemctl`